-The importance of Tribal sovereignty and the need to strengthen Tribal capacity to implement infrastructure projects was highlighted throughout the conference.
+The importance of tribal sovereignty and the need to strengthen tribal capacity to implement infrastructure projects was highlighted throughout the conference.
 Sessions featured President Rudy J. Ortega, Jr. of the Fernandeño Tataviam Band of Mission Indians and representatives from the California Coalition for Rural Housing's Tribal Program, Indigenized Energy, the Pala Band of Mission Indians' Housing Resource Center, and the Northern Circle Indian Housing Authority.
 While the discussions covered a range of topic areas, this summary report reflects only the views shared by conference participants.

 Regional Climate Collaborative Program: The Siskiyou Regional Climate Collaborative highlighted collaboration between non-traditional partners as the backbone of its success, working across political divides to envision and implement a better future for this rural region.
-While it is still early in the grant term, the collaborative is already poised to apply for State and federal grants that it would have been unable to access without SGC's Regional Climate Collaborative Program.
+While it is still early in the grant term, the collaborative is already poised to apply for state and federal grants that it wouldn't have been unable to access without SGC's Regional Climate Collaborative Program.

-Indigenized Energy: Indigenized Energy, a native-led non-profit, works with Tribes to create long-term energy solutions by initiating renewable energy projects, implementing microgrids, and supporting Tribal energy sovereignty.
-Indigenized Energy partners with Tribes nationwide through building trust within communities, holistic energy planning, technical support, and program development.
+Indigenized Energy: Indigenized Energy, a native-led non-profit, works with tribes to create long-term energy solutions by initiating renewable energy projects, implementing microgrids, and supporting tribal energy sovereignty.
+Indigenized Energy partners with tribes nationwide through building trust within communities, holistic energy planning, technical support, and program development.

 Tribal Energy Sovereignty: Energy sovereignty can include energy independence, but it also includes building resilience to climate change impacts and strengthening the local economy and workforce to better protect the energy system.
-To achieve this, Indigenized Energy's holistic approach examines the role of energy in communities, the ways that current energy systems do or don't work, and identifies connections between energy and other initiatives, like economic development or education.
+To achieve this, Indigenized Energy's holistic approach examines the role of energy in communities, the ways that current energy systems do or don't work, and identifies connections between energy and other initiatives like, economic development or education.
 As a result, communities are engaged in a long-term sustainable transformation that is responsive to their local priorities.
 Tribes can begin investing in their energy planning by drafting resolutions to pursue energy planning, pursuing pilot projects (e.g., small-scale solar) to generate revenue, and performing feasibility studies to establish their own Tribal Utility.

-Opening funding to Tribes: During COVID-19, Tribes had access to a range of funding options, including emergency grants, Home Key dollars, and emergency assistance programs from the US Department of Treasury.
-This was a new opportunity for Tribes to succeed in these programs traditionally serving nonprofits and local governments.
+Opening funding to Tribes: During COVID-19, tribes had access to a range of funding options, including emergency grants, Home Key dollars, and emergency assistance programs from the US Department of Treasury.
+This was a new opportunity for tribes to succeed in these programs traditionally serving nonprofits and local governments.

-Technical Assistance: Sessions on Tribal implementation noted that many technical assistance (TA) providers have limited understanding of Tribal histories, practices, and functions.
-In many cases, Tribes must provide TA to the TA providers they work with.
-To address this knowledge gap, Tribes must be empowered and given the capacity to deliver TA to their own people.
+Technical Assistance: Sessions on tribal implementation noted that many technical assistance (TA) providers have limited understanding of tribal histories, practices, and functions.
+In many cases, tribes must provide TA to the TA providers they work with.
+To address this knowledge gap, tribes must be empowered and given the capacity to deliver TA to their own people.

-Affirming Tribal Sovereignty: Speakers emphasized the importance of respecting Tribal sovereignty and providing funding opportunities to enable Tribes to pursue projects that support their unique needs.
-Speakers noted a lack of acknowledgment among non-Tribal organizations of Tribes as a government structure and sovereign nations.
-California has 110 federally recognized Tribes and about 80 non-federally recognized Tribes, each with their own organizational structures and cultures.
-Funding opportunities that affirm Tribal sovereignty allow Tribes to meet their needs and create economic development for their communities.
+Affirming Tribal Sovereignty: Speakers emphasized the importance of respecting tribal sovereignty and providing funding opportunities to enable tribes to pursue projects that support their unique needs.
+Speakers noted a lack of acknowledgment among non-tribal organizations of tribes as a government structure and sovereign nations.
+There are 110 federally recognized tribes in California and about 80 non-federally recognized tribes, each with their own organizational structures and cultures.
+Funding opportunities that affirm tribal sovereignty allow tribes to meet their needs and create economic development for their communities.

-Lack of Education: Speakers noted that State and federal governments often lack awareness of how Tribes operate, how they are created, and the cultural aspects of their people.
-Speakers called on State governments, TA providers, and non-Tribal entities to educate themselves on Tribal history to engage in a more meaningful way.
+Lack of Education: Speakers noted that state and federal governments often lack awareness of how tribes operate, how they are created, and the cultural aspects of their people.
+Speakers called on state governments, TA providers, and non-tribal entities to educate themselves on tribal history to engage in a more meaningful way.